AntiPwr/AntiPwr.github.io/root/wiki/Belief.md

 ### Creation of Belief

-Belief is generated in the material realm through a creature’s brain, through a unique connection to the [[Pith]].
+Belief is generated in the material realm through a creature’s interaction with their environment, enabled by the [[Pith]] and its unique connections to other organs.
 This belief is then expressed as an aura around a creature, known as a [[Belief Pool]], forming the basis of comparison from the individual and the environment.
-Belief pools are further explored later in the [[Belief#Belief Pools|Belief Pools]] section.

 ### Belief as a Tangible Force